moubi/blog/content/blog/react-device-based-code-split/index.md

 ---
 title: "Thoughts on device based code split in React"
 date: "2020-11-02"
-description: "Your company hired a new designer who got crazy with the company's web site.
-A mobile version is born and everybody expects you to code it.
+description: "Your company's UI designer got crazy with the new web site.
+An independent mobile version is born and everybody expects you to code it.
 Here are some thoughts on the challenge."
 featuredImage: "react-desktop-mobile-code-split.png"
 ---
 <p>